pilegard/cogfoundations/docs/10-problemsolving.md

 ### Knowledge {-}

-An experiment by Chase and Simon (1973) dealt with the question of how well experts and novices are able to reproduce positions of chess pieces on chess boards after a brief presentation.
+An experiment by @Chase1973 dealt with the question of how well experts and novices are able to reproduce positions of chess pieces on chess boards after a brief presentation.
 The results showed that experts were far better at reproducing actual game positions, but that their performance was comparable with that of novices when the chess pieces were arranged randomly on the board.
 Chase and Simon concluded that the superior performance on actual game positions was due to the ability to recognize familiar patterns: A chess expert has up to 50,000 patterns stored in his memory.
 In comparison, a good player might know about 1,000 patterns by heart and a novice only few to none at all.
 This very detailed knowledge is of crucial help when an expert is confronted with a new problem in his field.
 Still, it is not only the amount of knowledge that makes an expert more successful.
 Experts also organize their knowledge differently from novices.

 ### Organization {-}

-In 1981 M. Chi and her co-workers took a set of 24 physics problems and presented them to a group of physics professors as well as to a group of students with only one semester of physics.
+In @Chi1981 and her co-workers took a set of 24 physics problems and presented them to a group of physics professors as well as to a group of students with only one semester of physics.
 The task was to group the problems based on their similarities.
 The students tended to group the problems based on their surface structure (i.e., similarities of objects used in the problem, such as sketches illustrating the problem), whereas the professors used their deep structure (i.e., the general physical principles that underlie the problems) as criteria.
 By recognizing the actual structure of a problem experts are able to connect the given task to the relevant knowledge they already have (e.g., another problem they solved earlier which required the same strategy).

 ### Analysis {-}